- NSC - National Savings Certificate - Eligibility, Interest Rate & Tax Saving Benefits

 The National Savings Certificate (NSC) offers several features and benefits to investors.
 Here are some key features and benefits of NSC:

-• Rate of Interest: It provides a higher rate of interest of upto 7.7%, which is higher than many other investment options.
+- Rate of Interest: It provides a higher rate of interest of upto 7.7%, which is higher than many other investment options.
 The interest is compounded annually and payable at maturity.
+The NSC tax exemption can be calculated using a National Savings Certificate calculator.

-• Small Savings Scheme: NSC is designed to promote a savings culture among individuals.
+- Small Savings Scheme: NSC is designed to promote a savings culture among individuals.
 It encourages small savings by offering an affordable minimum investment amount and allowing investments in multiples of that amount.
-The minimum investment amount ranges from Rs.100, 500, 1000, 5000, 10,000 etc.
+The minimum investment amount is Rs.1000 in multiples of 100.

 NSC Interest Rate - Historic and Current